-While little is know about Corelli's early life, we do know that he studied in the nearby city of Bologna, a place recognized as a hub of musical talent.
+While little is known about Corelli's early life, we do know that he studied in the nearby city of Bologna, a place recognized as a hub of musical talent.
 Shortly after, and barely out of his teens, Corelli established himself in Rome.
-Queen Christina of Sweden, who was living in exile in Rome, recognized the abundant talents of Corelli and by 1679 he was in her service.
+Queen Christina of Sweden, who was living in exile in Rome, recognized the abundant talents of Corelli and, by 1679, he was in her service.
 Thereafter, his international reputation grew and a long and distinguished list of patrons followed.
 One of his most generous benefactors, the octogenarian Cardinal Pietro Ottoboni, soon became Pope Alexander VIII.
 The Cardinal became the main patron of Corelli and afforded him the rare ability to work unfettered with financial woes and concerns.

 Arcangelo Corelli remained in Rome for thirty years with few travels outside of the city.
 Among the only trips he made was one to Naples to assist Scarlatti with his "Tiberio, imperator d'Oriente".
-Apparently the visit had a negative impact on the composer, witnessing a virtuosity in the violinists of Naples that left him embarrassed at his own less flashy style.
-Throughout that time he gave performances at events of the highest import and wrote music that has the lasting power of granite.
+Apparently the visit had a negative impact on the composer, who witnessed a virtuosity among Neapolitan violinists that left him embarrassed at his own less flashy style.
+Throughout that time, he gave performances at events of the highest importance and wrote music that has the lasting power of granite.

 After a long and uniquely distinguished musical career, Corelli retired from publicly performing in 1708.
 On January 19th, 1713, Arcangelo's magnificent flame was extinguished.
 Some say Corelli's death was precipitated by the melancholy and depression he felt after witnessing the performances of the violinists in Naples.
 Whatever the reason, the genius was dead at the age of 59.